-- Goal 13.1: Management of Solid Waste Disposal.
-Provide management of solid waste in the most efficient and economical manner which will provide adequate services, protect the public health, prevent the creation of nuisances, reduce waste generation and provide for maximum resource recovery. - Goal 13.4: Maximize Energy Conservation.
+- and provide for maximum resource recovery. - Goal 13.4: Maximize Energy Conservation.
 Manage solid waste in such a way as to maximize energy conservation. - Goal 13.5: Minimize Dependence on Landfills.
 Reduce to a minimum the dependence on landfills by promoting recycling, resource recovery and reduction of residential and commercial wastes. - Goal 13.6: Promote Materials Recovery and Energy Recovery.
 Promote the recovery of by-products from solid waste and provide for the timely utilization of technological advances in the fields of materials recovery and energy recovery.

-Plan/Policy Document Summary Plan/Policy Document North Fair Oaks Community Plan (2011) Summary The North Fair Oaks Community Plan was adopted in November 2011.
+Plan/Policy Document Summary North Fair Oaks Community Plan (2011) The North Fair Oaks Community Plan was adopted in November 2011.
 The following goals are relevant to the project: Goal 4.1: Improve the potable water system, which currently contains older conveyance pipes and lacks emergency storage facilities.
 Goal 4.2: Improve conveyance and treatment capability of sanitary sewer system facilities within North Fair Oaks.
 Goal 4.3: Improve stormwater treatment facilities.
 Policy 3A: Continue to implement all local and state mandated stormwater treatment controls (C.3 requirements), including requiring that all new developments adhere to the current thresholds for requiring stormwater treatment and that all new developments provide a Stormwater Maintenance Agreement that will be recorded with the property deed to ensure on-going maintenance of these private stormwater treatment areas is being performed.
 Continue to require all new developments to comply with the Countywide Stormwater Pollution Prevention Program and to provide erosion and sediment control plans and Best Management Practices for all construction activities.
 Policy 3D: Pursue new Low Impact Development standards that promote both treatment and storage of stormwater runoff.
 These Low Impact Development standards should require new developments to minimize impervious surfaces, use stormwater as a resource (rain water harvesting for irrigation or other select uses), and preserve/ re-create natural landscape features.
 New developments could adhere to these standards through the use of rain gardens/bioretention areas, green roofs, cisterns, permeable pavement, or other tools.
 Goal 4.4: Improve the conveyance facilities of the current storm drain system within North Fair Oaks.
 Goal 4.5: Reduce the impact of flooding in North Fair Oaks.
 Goal 4.6: Establish infrastructure to enable the use of recycled and "gray" water within the North Fair Oaks community.
-Sewer System Management Plan (2019) the North Fair Oaks community.
-The County of San Mateo Sewer System Management Plan was updated in August 2019.
+Sewer System Management Plan (2019) The County of San Mateo Sewer System Management Plan was updated in August 2019.
 The plan describes the County's management, operations, and maintenance activities for the ten Sewer Maintenance and Sanitation Districts operated and maintained by the County.
 The following goal is relevant to the project: Manage, operate, and maintain the condition of the wastewater collection systems to provide reliable service San Mateo County Ordinance Code The following chapters of the San Mateo County Ordinance Code are relevant to the project: Title 4, Sanitation and Health-Chapter 4.24 Sewer Connections, regulates the opening, modification, or connection with sewer systems.
 Title 4, Sanitation and Health-Chapter 4.40 Underground Utility Districts, provides for underground utilities in certain areas and regulating the use of aboveground utility lines.
 Title 4, Sanitation and Health-Chapter 4.105 Recycling and Diversion of Debris from Construction and Demolition, encourages the maximum feasible collection of salvageable and recyclable materials during demolition activities.